hariharansubramanian/ImageSnipper/README.md

 >cd ImageSnipper-Backend\ImageSnipper-Backend
 >dotnet run
 ```
-1 - Make sure your React app and MVC web app's are up and running
-2 - Navigate to
-Your web-server will now be up and running on http://localhost:51422/

 The MVC project is configured to use Swagger, and serves it on the default page.